Get creative with all manner of gooseberry dishes from chutneys to drinks.

 A note on buying gooseberries

 These can be enjoyed raw or cooked, but won’t be completely ripe until July.
 ‘Hinnonmaki Red’ are plump and sweet with a ruby-red glow.
 ‘Hinnonmaki Yellow’ are the same, but golden.
 ‘Pax’ and ‘Whinham’s Industry’ are blushing in a field near you.
-Go for berries that look swollen and juicy, and give to a gentle squeeze.
+Go for berries that look swollen and juicy – there should be a bit of give if you squeeze them gently.